Cubitpackaging/CubitStore/backend/DEPLOYMENT.md

 3. Enter your Git repository URL: `https://github.com/Cubitpackaging/CubitStore.git`
 4. Select the branch (usually `main`)
 5. Choose the directory containing the `easypanel.yml` file (`backend` folder)
-6. Configure the remaining environment variables in EasyPanel UI:
-   - `OPENAI_API_KEY`: Your OpenAI API key (if you plan to use AI features)
+6. Configure the OpenAI API key in EasyPanel UI (if you plan to use AI features)
-   - `SMTP_PASS`: Your Hostinger email password for info@cubitpackaging.com
 7. Click "Deploy"

 ### 4. Configure Nginx for Custom Domains